Dennis Setzer: Busch Series

 Setzer made his first full-time run in 1994, driving the No. 59 Alliance Training Centers-sponsored Chevrolet for Welch once again.
 Setzer won in his 23rd career start at South Boston Speedway, then won again two races later at Hickory Motor Speedway.
 By the end of the year, he was ninth in points and was runner-up to Johnny Benson for Rookie of the Year.
 In 1995, the team switched to Fords; Setzer struggled in the adjustment.
 After he won the pole at the Milwaukee Mile, he was released from the ride, and spent the rest of the season making fill-in starts.
 At the same time, he began running part-time in the newly formed Craftsman Truck Series.
 He finished second in his debut at Milwaukee, along with seven other starts that year.

 In 1996, he signed to drive the No. 38 Lipton Tea-sponsored Ford for Akins-Sutton Motorsports.
-Despite two Top 10 finishes, he was released from the ride, and spent he rest of the year driving the Mark III Financial car.
-He started the 1997 season in that ride, but was released after five races, and spent the rest of the season in the No. 43 Lance Snacks-sponsored Chevy owned by David Ridling, posting four Top 10's and finishing 19th in points.
+Despite two top-ten finishes, he was released from the ride, and spent he rest of the year driving the Mark III Financial car.
+He started the 1997 season in that ride, but was released after five races, and spent the rest of the season in the No. 43 Lance Snacks-sponsored Chevy owned by David Ridling, posting four top-tens and finishing nineteenth in points.

 Truck Series

 After 1997, Setzer did not have a ride for 1998.
 He started the season doing work for Gloy-Rahal Motorsports in the Trucks, but only for a handful of races.
 After three DNF's in the Busch Series, Setzer was selected by K Automotive Racing to replace driver/team owner Bob Keselowski, who had been injured in a wreck.
 Setzer had eighth-place finishes in the truck while filling in.
 After that, he signed with Bill Elliott Racing, replacing Jerry Nadeau for eight races.
-His best finish in seven starts (he DNQ'd at Dover) was 19th at Talladega Superspeedway.
+His best finish in seven starts (he DNQ'd at Dover) was nineteenth at Talladega Superspeedway.
 After a brief hiatus from the trucks, Setzer returned to K Automotive to finish the season, and collected a win at Mesa Marin Raceway.

-In 1999, K Automotive provided Setzer with a full-time ride in the #1 Mopar-sponsored Dodge Ram.
+In 1999, K Automotive provided Setzer with a full-time ride in the No. 1 Mopar-sponsored Dodge Ram.
 Setzer won three races and was in the thick of the championship hunt, but an early wreck at the season finale at California Speedway took him out of the running.
 Nevertheless, he was named the series' Most Popular Driver for 1999.
 His performance slipped in 2000, as he won just one race and dropped to seventh in points.
 After that season, he left the team.